Cleveland woman indicted on murder charges after leaving her 16-month-old child alone for 10 days, prosecutors say – KION546

 By Michelle Watson, CNN

-(CNN) — A Cleveland woman has been indicted on murder charges after she left her 16-month-old child alone for 10 days while she vacationed in Detroit and Puerto Rico, prosecutors say.
+(CNN) — A Cleveland woman has been indicted on murder charges after she left her 16-month-old child alone for 10 days while she vacationed in Detroit and Puerto Rico and the baby died, prosecutors say.

 “On June 6, 2023, Kristel Candelario left her 16-month-old daughter alone and unattended at her residence near Lorain Avenue and West 97th Street in Cleveland,” a Monday release from the Cuyahoga County Prosecutor’s Office said.
 “She did not return to her child until June 16, 2023, around 8 a.m.
 Upon returning, Candelario found her 16-month-old daughter unresponsive and called the police.”